davioc/appointment-creator/AppointmentCreator/DO_C195/README.txt

 3) Click on the [Open] option and select the extracted folder (it should be a DO_C195 folder with with command line icon).
 4) After the project is loaded, click on the [Run Main] option in the top right corner to start the program.

-A3f report description:
-I added a report to check if customers have been scheduled for an appointment.
-I thought it would save the user time if they needed to delete a customer but didn't know which appointments the customer still had left.
-I used "Yes" and "No" String values to simplify the choices and return a quick result.

 ******************************************************
 Extra directions just in case